jericson/jericson.github.io/about.md

 of free, community-driven Q&amp;A sites" title="profile for Jon Ericson on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>

-Have a gander at [my CV](https://stackoverflow.com/cv/jericson).
-I'm not looking for a new job right now, however.

 If you want to send me a secret, I have a
 [Keybase account](https://keybase.io/jericson).
 I also use one of